-- Describe the benefits of jury questionnaires, including those listed above. - Cite and summarize the social science research that supports the use of jury questionnaires.
-See the recommended reading list at the end of this article. - Describe the aspects of your case that make use of a questionnaire particularly appropriate, e.g., bring to the court's attention any potentially embarrassing topics that must necessarily be explored on voir dire. - Refer the court to CCP §222.5, which forbids a court from arbitrarily or unreasonably refusing to allow reasonable written questionnaires, when requested by counsel. - Indicate that the subjects on the questionnaire would be proper oral voir dire questions, so that the practical effect of giving the questionnaire will be to expedite the jury selection process. - Anticipate that the court may have concerns of a practical nature regarding the administration of a jury questionnaire.
+- · Describe the benefits of jury questionnaires, including those listed above. - Cite and summarize the social science research that supports the use of jury questionnaires.
+See the recommended reading list at the end of this article. - Describe the aspects of your case that make use of a questionnaire particularly appropriate, e.g., bring to the court's attention any embarrassing topics that must necessarily be explored on voir dire. - Indicate that the subjects on the questionnaire would be proper oral voir dire questions, so the practical effect of giving the questionnaire will be to expedite the jury selection process. - Anticipate that the court may have concerns of a practical nature regarding the administration of a jury questionnaire.
 Assure the court that counsel will do everything possible to ensure that the questionnaire is not an unreasonable burden on the court and its staff.
-(Administration of a questionnaire is addressed in the next section.) - Attach a copy of the proposed questionnaire so that the court may be satisfied that the questions are proper and reasonable. - If possible, provide a list of cases in that jurisdiction in which juror questionnaires have been used.
+Administration of a questionnaire is addressed in the next section. - Attach a copy of the proposed questionnaire so that the court may be satisfied that the questions are proper and reasonable. - If possible, provide a list of cases in that jurisdiction in which juror questionnaires have been used.

 Counsel should consider asking opposing counsel to stipulate to the use of a jury questionnaire.
 Quite often, use of a questionnaire is in the best interest of all parties.
-It will probably be easier to get the court's approval if all parties agree that a questionnaire should be administered and that its content is acceptable.
+It will likely be easier to get the court's approval if all parties agree that a questionnaire should be administered and that its content is acceptable.